Groups and Pools

 The solution

 The solution for handling both scenarios is to divide pools into groups.
 But first, what is a group?
 For luxminer, a group is a named1 list of pools, with a specific quota value.
-Each group has one or more pools2, which are tried from top to bottom when establishing a statum connection.
+Each group has one or more pools2, which are tried from top to bottom when establishing a stratum connection.
 Once one of them is successful, it is considered active and their jobs will be processed normally.
 Only one pool of a group may be active at a given time.

 For the simple failover scenario, a single group is enough, since they are exactly what we need: a list of pools, with a given priority (top to bottom), where once a connection fails too many times, the next one is tried.